Kolmogorov extension theorem for (quantum) causal modelling and general probabilistic theories: (Quantum) Stochastic processes with interventions

 Using an instrument at some intermediate time $t_\alpha$ alters the state of a quantum system (even when averaging over all outcomes) and influences the statistics of later measurements in a non-negligible way.
 Nevertheless, the \textit{full} descriptor of an $\ell$-step process, \textit{i.e.}, $\Tcal_{\Lambda_\ell}$, contains all descriptors $\Tcal_{\Lambda_k}$ for fewer times $\Lambda_k \subseteq \Lambda_\ell$, and a family of compatible combs implies the existence of an underlying stochastic process $\Tcal_\Lambda$.

-Like in the classical case, the GET defines the notion of an underlying stochastic process in quantum mechanics, or any other theory with interventions, and fixes the minimal necessary requirements for the existence of an underlying process.
-As we have seen, in quantum mechanics, it is unavoidable to employ a description that takes interventions into account, when attempting to obtain a consistent description of a quantum process; if one wants to properly define quantum stochastic processes, one is forced to use the framework of causal modelling.
-This motivates the following proposition:
+Like in the classical case, the GET provides the mathematical underpinnings for the theory of stochastic processes in quantum mechanics, or any other theory with interventions, and fixes the minimal necessary requirements for the existence of an underlying process.
+As we have seen, in quantum mechanics, it is unavoidable to employ a description that takes interventions into account, when attempting to obtain a consistent description of a quantum process; if one wants to properly define quantum stochastic processes, one is forced to use the framework of causal modelling where active interventions are used to infer the causal relations between different events.
+This motivates the following observation:

-\begin{proposition} The theory of quantum causal modelling and the theory of quantum stochastic processes are equivalent. \end{proposition}
+\begin{observation} The theory of quantum causal modelling and the theory of quantum stochastic processes are equivalent. \end{observation}

-In contrast to Proposition~\ref{lem::ccm_csp}, the set of quantum causal models does not just contain the set of quantum stochastic processes but coincides with it; in classical physics, we obtain a consistent description of stochastic processes without taking interventions into account, and we can \textit{choose} to intervene if we want to probe the causal structure of a process.
+In contrast to Observation~\ref{lem::ccm_csp}, the set of quantum causal models does not just contain the set of quantum stochastic processes but coincides with it; in classical physics, we obtain a consistent description of stochastic processes without taking interventions into account, and we can \textit{choose} to intervene whenever we want to probe the causal structure of a process.
 In quantum mechanics, a consistent description of stochastic processes can \textit{only} be recovered if interventions are included in the description from the start.
 Interventions are not a choice but a necessity in quantum mechanics, which leads to the equivalence of quantum causal modelling and quantum stochastic processes.